the cleeve curriculum

 As students’ progress through school, the Scholars' Programme has increased focus on encouraging students to make aspirational choices for university and beyond.
 Students are supported to make these high aspirations a reality through the Oxbridge Preparation Programme in the Sixth Form.

 Cleeve Scholars will be selected by the Oxbridge Aspirations’ Leader and the Senior Leadership Team using prior attainment data to identify the top 5-10% of each year group.
 For this, we use student performance data from Key Stage 2, 3, 4 and 5 (when appropriate).

 Approximately ten Year 7 Scholars are selected on entry to Cleeve School; there is then potential for additional students to be added to the programme as they progress through school if their performance, relative to their peers, improves.

 The Access Programme

 The Access Programme is designed to offer support to students who may struggle with some of the challenges that face them at secondary school; these will include difficulties with literacy and or numeracy.
 Our Head of Personalised Learning liaises with local primary schools and parents to determine those students who may require such support to ensure that this is ready when pupils arrive in September.

-For the small number of students who take part in this programme they will follow an alternative curriculum; instead of studying a language they will receive additional lessons in literacy and numeracy.
-During these lessons, teachers are able to intervene at the point of miscomprehension and assist students.
-These lessons are also used to support students with their studies in other subjects.
+For the small number of students who take part in this programme they will follow an alternative curriculum; instead of studying a full range of subjects they will receive additional lessons in literacy and numeracy.
+During these lessons, teachers are able to intervene at the point of mis-comprehension and assist students.

 Careers Education Advice and Guidance